fdtaillefer/sm-json-data-framework/readme.md

 This project is a C# framework to read and manipulate the Super Metroid data model from https://github.com/miketrethewey/sm-json-data.

-This currently supports v0.9.0 of the model.
+This is currently kept up-to-date with ongoing development and breaking changes at the head of the project.